hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 </html>
 ```

-The only 3 items that you need to pay attention to in here are
+The only 3 items that you need to pay attention to in here are highlighted below

 #### the username input
 ```html